 Guido earned his Master’s Degree at the London School of Economics thanks to a scholarship from the Italian Government, and was a Visiting Scholar at the Stanford University in 1999, at the peak of the Internet hype.
 He founded two tech companies before turning twenty-eight, and three in total, based in Italy, Ireland, and the USA.
 The largest of these companies became an international e-commerce enabler with offices in four countries and a team of 50 people from 15 different nationalities.
 Guido lived in Silicon Valley for 4 years and closed funding rounds with investors from Italy, Switzerland and the USA.
 As a recognized pioneer in his field, he introduced concepts to the European market that became tech standards, including the idea of end-to-end e-commerce outsourcing.
 In addition to his passion for technology, Guido has been a successful athlete: he raced with the Italian National Ski Team and represented his country over two seasons at the Europa Cup.

-Mode of study: full-time (a mixture of lectures, workshops, frontal lessons and group work).
+Full-time course: a mixture of lectures, workshops, frontal lessons and group work.
 Lessons are taught Monday to Friday – extra classes may be scheduled on weekends – compulsory attendance.
 The Master’s key objective is to form professionals who can act as producers and facilitators of innovation for both start-ups and organizations – companies, institution and ONG – combining a global perspective with a deep understanding of the local context.
 The participants will develop the mental tools to think across boundaries and introduce innovation into traditional areas, such as business development, strategy, human resources as well as research and development.

 Every edition of the Master includes the development of a thesis in collaboration with a company of the sector.
 The project path starts with a briefing with the company, followed by intermediate presentations and feedback from company referents, and ends with the final discussion of the Thesis.